LinkedIn Games: How to Play Pinpoint, Tango, Queens & More 2026

 Can I play old LinkedIn Games puzzles?

 No, LinkedIn Games only offer the current day's puzzle.
 Once the daily reset occurs, previous puzzles are no longer available.
-However, third-party websites offer unlimited practice versions of similar puzzles if you want to improve your skills between daily games.
+This applies to all games including Patches and Pinpoint.
+While there is no patches LinkedIn game unlimited mode or way to replay past Pinpoint rounds, third-party websites offer similar puzzle practice if you want to improve your skills between daily games.

 Want to build genuine professional relationships on LinkedIn?
 Discover how ConnectSafely helps you create authority that attracts inbound leads—beyond just playing games.